 Given lifelong infection with HIV and the need for treatment through several stages of growth and development, HIV care programs and providers need flexibility to appropriately transition care for HIV-infected children, adolescents, and young adults.
 A successful transition requires an awareness of some fundamental differences between many adolescent and adult HIV care models.
 In most adolescent HIV clinics, care is more teen-centered and multidisciplinary, with primary care highly integrated into HIV care.
 Teen services, such as sexual and reproductive health, substance abuse treatment, mental health, treatment education, and adherence counseling are all found in one clinic setting.
 In contrast, some adult HIV clinics may rely more on referral of the patient to separate subspecialty care settings, such as gynecology.
 Transitioning the care of an emerging young adult includes considerations of areas such as medical insurance; the adolescent's degree of independence/autonomy and decisional capacity; patient confidentiality; and informed consent.
 Also, adult clinic settings tend to be larger and can easily intimidate younger, less motivated patients.
-As an additional complication to this transition, HIV-infected adolescents belong to two epidemiologically distinct subgroups:
+As an additional complication to this transition, HIV-infected adolescents belong to two epidemiologically distinct subgroups with unique biomedical and psychosocial considerations and needs:

-- 1. Those perinatally infected-who would likely have more disease burden history, complications, and chronicity; less functional autonomy; greater need for ART; and higher mortality risk-and - 2.
-Those more recently infected because of high-risk behaviors.
+- Perinatally infected adolescents-who would likely have more disease burden history, complications, and chronicity; less functional autonomy; greater need for ART; and higher mortality risk-and - Youth more recently infected during their adolescence-who would likely be in earlier stages of HIV infection and have higher CD4 cell counts; these adolescents would be less likely to have viral drug resistance and may benefit from simpler treatment regimen options.